MicrosoftDocs/mesh-docs/mesh/Includes/custom-immersive-spaces-ports-firewall.md

 First, configure your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

+#### Step 2: Configure for additional Mesh features

 ##### Larger events (Multi-room)

+> [!NOTE]
+> Currently, there are extra firewall ports required when events in the Mesh app are held with more than 16 people.
+We are currently working to align with the standards outlined in Microsoft M365 URLs and IP address ranges.
+We appreciate your patience as we make this infrastructure change.

 > [!IMPORTANT]
-> We have rolled out an update to transition multi room events in the Mesh app on PC and Quest to use the same backend infrastructure as Teams for spatial audio.
-The previous additional Endpoints and Firewall requirements for multi-room are no longer required.
+> We are currently rolling out an update to transition multi room events in the Mesh app on PC and Quest to use the same backend infrastructure as Teams for spatial audio.
+For more information, please see the admin portal message center post at [https://portal.office.com/adminportal/home?ref=MessageCenter/:/messages/MC807460](https://portal.office.com/adminportal/home?ref=MessageCenter/:/messages/MC807460).
+>
+> This roll out should finish by the end of July, 2024.
+As we roll out this change, the additional Endpoints and Firewall requirements for multi-room will not be required.
+>
+> To prevent an interruption in service, we recommend continuing to support the full set of URLs/ports listed on this page.
+We will update this page once the infrastructure transition is complete with a simplified set of URL/port requirements.

+When organizing multi-room events, Mesh also requires that outgoing traffic be allowed to IP addresses in the "AzureCloud" service tag over the following protocols and ports:

+- TCP: 443, 80
+- TCP & UDP: 30,000-30,499
+- UDP: 3478-3481

+If you need to resolve a service tag to a list of IP ranges, you can periodically use the [service tag API][service-tag-api] or [download a snapshot][service-tag-download].

+For more information about service tags, see the [Azure service tags overview][service-tag].

 To learn more about single room vs. multi room events, see [Create an event in Mesh](/mesh/events-guide/create-event-mesh-portal).

-#### Step 2: Enable attendee access to scripts and content over time
+#### Step 3: Enable attendee access to scripts and content over time

 ##### Cloud scripting